Detail of sanctuary stained glass

 Stewardship is a Gift from God

 November 17 was Stewardship Sunday.
-If you have not yet filled out your pledge card for the coming year, please do so.
+If you have not yet filled out your pledge card for 2014, please do so.

 In our lives as stewards, the gifts we offer—time, talent and our financial resources— are holy gifts.
 They are gifts of love, given in joy and devotion.
 Through the gift of stewardship, God gives us the opportunity to witness to God’s love through Jesus Christ.
 Pledges, donations, money, tithes, cash, checks, gifts—in its simplest form stewardship is annual giving.
 Stewardship also encompasses legacy giving—planned giving, deferred giving, plans for gifts beyond our lifetime.
 Planned giving includes current and future gifts, made as part of estate planning, and is over and above annual giving.